An operatorial approach of the well-posedness of an algebraic Riccati equation

 {\arabic{section}.\arabic{equation}}

 Abstract.
 Finding the state feedback control in an $ H^{\infty }$-optimal control problem involves a challenging approach of the associated algebraic Riccati equation of the generic form $A^{\ast }P+PA+P\Gamma P=F$.
-In view of this objective, we explore first in this paper the existence of the solution to this algebraic Riccati equation by a direct operatorial approach in the space of Hilbert-Schmidt operators.
+In view of this objective, we explore in this paper the existence of the solution to this algebraic Riccati equation by a direct operatorial approach in the space of Hilbert-Schmidt operators.
 The proofs are provided, under certain assumptions on the operators $\Gamma $ and $F,$ for the cases with $A$ coercive and $A\geq 0,$ respectively.
-Next, relying on the existence of the solution to the Riccati equation, we provide a result concerning the associated $H^{\infty }$-optimal control problem.
+They develop a constructive approach, possibly indicating a method for finding the numerical solution.
+Next, relying on the existence of the solution to the Riccati equation, we provide then a result concerning the associated $ H^{\infty }$-optimal control problem.
 An example regarding the application of the existence proof for the solution to the Riccati equation is given for a parabolic equation with a singular potential of Hardy type.

 Keywords: Riccati equation, $H^{\infty }$-control, feedback control, robust control, parabolic equations, Hardy potentials

 MSC 2020: 93B36, 93B52, 93B35, 35K90